lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 Our ownCloud files installed to `/var/www/owncloud`.
 Depending on our web server configuration, we may need to adjust the document root to point to this directory.
 Navigate to `/etc/apache2/sites-enabled/` and open your `.conf` file.
 Inside this file we will make two changes.

 First, change the `DocumentRoot` directive to point to `/var/www/owncloud`.
+For example, your updated file will look like this:
 ```
 <VirtualHost *:80>